openframeworks/ofSite/documentation/types/ofRectangle.markdown

 Scale the rectangle using a target ofRectangle and parameters.

 Scales the ofRectangle to match the target ofRectangle.
-It will use the ofAspectRatioMode to scale the ofRectangle and will use the use the alignment anchor parameters to position the rectangle.
+It will use the ofAspectRatioMode to scale the ofRectangle and will use the alignment anchor parameters to position the rectangle.

-This is a convenience method when both the target and subject rectangles are using the same alignment anchors.
-For a more complete explanation, see void scaleTo(const ofRectangle& targetRect, ofAspectRatioMode subjectAspectRatioMode, ofAlignHorz modelHorzAnchor, ofAlignVert modelVertAnchor, ofAlignHorz subjectHorzAnchor, ofAlignVert subjectVertAnchor);

-For a working example of how to use ofAspectRatioMode, ofAlignVert, and ofAlignHorz, see the *graphics/rectangleAlignmentAndScaling/* example within the examples directory.

 Parameters: